ddragoti/SitePoint-Mobile-Channel/Articles/MarkWong/BuildingSimpleRESTAPIForMobileApplications.md

 }
 ```

-And update the `cellForRowAtIndexPath` method so it loads entries from our REST feed:
+Update the `cellForRowAtIndexPath` method so it loads entries from our REST feed:

 ```
 - (UITableViewCell *)tableView:(UITableView *)tableView cellForRowAtIndexPath:(NSIndexPath *)indexPath {